shrutiyer/focs-assignments/day10/hw10-solns.md

 Note that if we were being smart, instead of following the general algorithm to normalize a grammar, we could have chosen to apply (4a) to `T -> T x T` *before* removing unit rules; or we could have combined `E2` with `T1` and `E3` with `T2`.

 The procedure in Sipser 2.9 is guaranteed to *always* produce an equivalent Chomsky normal form grammar.
-It is not in the general case do so in the shortest number of steps, nor does it in general produce the smallest grammar.
+It does not in the general case do so in the *shortest number of steps*, nor does it in general produce the *smallest grammar*.

 ### 4.